pulumi/docs/content/blog/copilot-in-docs/index.md

     - releases
     - features
 social:
-    twitter: "Pulumi Copilot is now available across Pulumi Documentation, our website, and comes equipped with a powerful new Documentation Skill!
+    twitter: "Pulumi Copilot is now available across Pulumi Documentation and pulumi.com, and comes equipped with a powerful new Documentation Skill!
 Learn more by reading our blog:"
 ---

 [Pulumi Copilot](/docs/pulumi-cloud/copilot/) has been making our customers' day-to-day tasks easier since its release, and today we’re excited to expand its capabilities—Pulumi Copilot is now available across Pulumi Documentation, our website, and comes equipped with a powerful new Documentation Skill!